 We believe in the full deity of Jesus Christ; that He was born of a virgin, conceived by the Holy Spirit, and, as such, is God perfectly manifested in the flesh; that He died on the cross, a perfect and complete sacrifice, in our stead and for our sins according to the Scriptures.
 He arose bodily from the dead, and ascended into heaven where at the right hand of the Majesty on high, He is now our High Priest and Advocate.

-We believe in the personality and deity of the Holy Spirit whose ministry is to glorify the Lord Jesus Christ, and during this age, by grace, to convict of sin and regenerate the sinner thereby bringing the believer, through faith, into the one body of which Christ is the head; and to indwell, guide, instruct, fill and empower the believer for godly living and service.
+We believe in the personhood and deity of the Holy Spirit whose ministry is to glorify the Lord Jesus Christ, and during this age, by grace, to convict of sin and regenerate the sinner there by bringing the believer, through faith, into the one body of which Christ is the head; and to indwell, guide, instruct, fill and empower the believer for godly living and service.

 We believe that man was directly created by God in His own image, that all men are sinners by choice and by nature and, as such stand condemned before God.
 The entire human race is, therefore, lost and only through grace and the regenerating work of the Holy Spirit can come to repentance and faith in Jesus Christ and therefore to salvation to eternal life.